 We’re here to answer your Electric Car FAQs.
-With the government targets making headlines this week, or guide is designed to put your mind at ease.
+With the government announcing the end of the sale of new petrol and diesel cars in the UK by 2030, our guide is designed to put your mind at ease.
 From charging times to towing capabilities you’ll soon see that an electric car is every bit as practical as a combustion engine.

 Your electric drive questions: